rainmannyc/Election_Analysis/README.md

 ### **Conclusive Summary for the Commission**))

 In conclusion, the code can be repurposed for larger data sets for example if the election was nationwide.
-We can repurpose the code to edit and update data such and more adding more states or candidates.
-We can do this by simply adding new lists or dictionaries to the script.
+We can repurpose the code to edit and update data with even more states or candidates.
+We can do this by simply adding new lists or dictionaries to the script to collect more information from different categories.

 ![Image of ListDict](https://github.com/rainmannyc/election_analysis/blob/589c8c7c0dca027ab56cbab9ee6b290dccf43206/ListandDictEdits.png)

-This particular code can also be ran with possibly little to no edits if the data sheet we're collecting information from has the same categories and format.
-However, we may also add more rows or columns to iterate pass as well if we'd like to add more script, which can be done by tweaking or editing a few lines of code as shown below:
+We may also add more rows or columns to iterate pass as well if we'd like to add different information to the script, which can be done by tweaking or editing a few lines of code as shown below:

 ![Image of CollectProcess](https://github.com/rainmannyc/election_analysis/blob/589c8c7c0dca027ab56cbab9ee6b290dccf43206/CollectProcessMore.png)

+I also believe we should be able to output the data on different excel type files as well, converting the file and even possibly making a graph and chart to show data trends.